dmitriyteteruk/offsite-labs/iotcentral-lab1-7.md

  ![](lab1/lab1-44.PNG)

- Now click on `Save` button to see if our tiles shows real-time data from our simulated device.
+ Now click on `Save` button to see if our tiles show real-time data from our simulated device.

  ![](lab1/lab1-45.PNG)